IATI/IATI-Datastore/docs/user-guide/selecting-data-for-csv-output.rst

 - Sector
 - | Country
-  | Choose the recipient country or countries you are looking for.See Region notes below for potential pitfalls.
+  | Choose the recipient country or countries you are looking for.
+See Region notes below for potential pitfalls.
 - | Region
   | Selecting a region will return activities that publishers have been unable to allocate to specific countries.